Welcome to the Quick Start Guide for Quartz.NET. As you read this guide, expect to see details of:

 In order to use SQL persistence storage for Quartz and enabling features like clustering, you need to create a database and initialize the schema objects using SQL scripts.
 First you need to create a database and credentials for Quartz.
 After you have a database that Quartz will be able to connect to, you also need to create database tables and indexes that Quartz needs for successful operation.

 You can find latest DDL scripts in Quartz's GitHub repositoryopen in new window and they are also contained in the ZIP archive distribution.
-There are also thirty party additions to Quartz that enable other types of storage, like NoSQL databases.
+There are also third party additions to Quartz that enable other types of storage, like NoSQL databases.
 You can search for them on NuGet.

 Now go have some fun exploring Quartz.NET!
 You can continue by reading the tutorial.